 • The charges were minor

-• You already sealed or expunged a prior case
+• You previously sealed or expunged another case

 • The offense is statutorily disqualified